crownstone/bluenet/docs/TRACKABLE_PARSER.md

 <<Todo: add comments in typical workflow: get summaries, uploads/removes, commit>>
 <<Todo: add comment about start/end progress>>
 <<Todo: move _internal stuff into this file where necessary>>
+<<Todo: define filter set to streamline text about synchronisation etc.>>

 ## Table of contents